 As you change the amount of remaining work, or move tasks from one state to another, the amount of remaining work for that column updates to reflect your changes.

-You can filter the task board by person, and the stories where they don't have any tasks are collapsed.
+You can group tasks by people or filter tasks by a person.
+Stories where they don't have any tasks are collapsed.